qlik-oss/corectl/docs/corectl_remove_dimensions.md

   -c, --config string            path/to/config.yml where parameters can be set instead of on the command line -e, --engine string            URL to engine (default "localhost:9076")
-      --headers stringToString   Headers to use when connecting to qix engine (default []) --noSave                   Do not save the app
+      --headers stringToString   Headers to use when connecting to qix engine (default []) --no-save                  Do not save the app
-      --ttl string               Engine session time to live (default "30") -v, --verbose                  Logs extra information
+      --ttl string               Engine session time to live in seconds (default "30") -v, --verbose                  Logs extra information
 ```

 ### SEE ALSO

-* [corectl remove](corectl_remove.md)	 - remove one or mores generic entities (dimensions, measures, objects) in the app
+* [corectl remove](corectl_remove.md)	 - Remove one or mores generic entities (dimensions, measures, objects) in the app